akka/akka/akka-docs/general/addressing.rst

 At the root of the path hierarchy resides the root guardian above which all other actors are found.
 The next level consists of the following:

-- ``"/app"`` is the guardian actor for all user-created top-level actors; actors created using :meth:`ActorSystem.actorOf` are found at the next level.
+- ``"/user"`` is the guardian actor for all user-created top-level actors; actors created using :meth:`ActorSystem.actorOf` are found at the next level.
-- ``"/sys"`` is the guardian actor for all system-created top-level actors, e.g. logging listeners or actors automatically deployed by configuration at the start of the actor system.
+- ``"/system"`` is the guardian actor for all system-created top-level actors, e.g. logging listeners or actors automatically deployed by configuration at the start of the actor system.
-- ``"/nil"`` is the dead letter actor, which is where all messages sent to stopped or non-existing actors are re-routed.
+- ``"/null"`` is the dead letter actor, which is where all messages sent to stopped or non-existing actors are re-routed.
-- ``"/tmp"`` is the guardian for all short-lived system-created actors, e.g.
+- ``"/temp"`` is the guardian for all short-lived system-created actors, e.g.
   those which are used in the implementation of :meth:`ActorRef.ask`.
 - ``"/remote"`` is an artificial path below which all actors reside whose supervisors are remote actor references
+- ``"/service"`` is an artificial path below which actors can be presented by means of configuration, i.e. deployed at system start-up or just-in-time (triggered by look-up) or “mounting” other actors by path—local or remote—to give them logical names.